wzk1015/wzk-homepage/content/home/personal.md

 In my spare time, I like watching movies and TV shows.
 To name a few of my favorites: *Person of Interest, Friends, Inception, Harry Potter, Rick and Morty*.
 I also watch sports games, especially 🎾 and ⚽️.
 My favorite player and team are *Rafael Nadal* and *Bayern München*.
 Rafa's persistance and Bayern's teamwork always motivate me to work toward excellence.

 On holidays, I enjoy travelling to different countries and cities.
 I used to visit one or two countries every year, but not once since the beginning of COVID-19.
 I've also been to many cities in 🇨🇳, and some spots in my hometown Beijing.
-Natural beauty (e.g. Pulpit Rock🇳🇴, Wanaka Lake 🇳🇿, Changbai Mountains 🇨🇳) and prosperous cities (e.g. Manhattan, Seattle, Taipei, Singapore) are both appealing to me.
+Natural beauty (e.g. Pulpit Rock 🇳🇴, Wanaka Lake 🇳🇿, Changbai Mountains 🇨🇳) and prosperous cities (e.g. Manhattan, Seattle, Taipei, Singapore) are both appealing to me.
 I've been living in Beijing for 23 years since I was born, and will spend some years in Shanghai while pursuing PhD degree in SJTU.
 Hopefully I can spend more time in different places and meet different friends while I'm still young.

 I believe Artificial Intelligence will change our ways of living and working thoroughly, though there are still a long way to go.
 I also believe that research can help me improve myself, which will be beneficial in many aspects of life in the future.

 Besides research, I like building my own little projects (you may find them on my [Github](https://github.com/wzk1015) or [here](https://www.wzk.plus/#projects)).
 Since they are for entertainment, interest means more than usefulness.
 Click a star if you like them!